 The Audit Committee functions pursuant to a charter that is reviewed annually and was last amended in November 2016.
 The committee represents and assists the board of directors in overseeing the financial reporting process and the integrity of the company's financial statements.
-The Committee is responsible for the appointment, compensation and retention of the independent accountants, pre-approving the services they will perform, selecting the lead engagement partner, and for reviewing the performance of the independent accountants and the company's internal audit function.
-The board of directors, in its business judgment, has determined that all six of the members of the committee are "independent," as required by applicable listing standards of the New York Stock Exchange.
-Four of the six members of the Committee have the requisite experience to be designated as an Audit Committee financial expert as defined by the rules of the Securities and Exchange Commission.
+The committee is responsible for the appointment, compensation and retention of the independent accountants, pre-approving the services they will perform, selecting the lead engagement partner, and for reviewing the performance of the independent accountants and the company's internal audit function.
+The board of directors, in its business judgment, has determined that all five of the members of the committee are "independent," as required by applicable listing standards of the New York Stock Exchange.
+Four of the five members of the committee have the requisite experience to be designated as an Audit Committee financial expert as defined by the rules of the Securities and Exchange Commission.

 In the performance of its responsibilities, the committee has reviewed and discussed the audited financial statements with management and the independent accountants.
-The Committee has also discussed with the independent accountants the matters required to be discussed under the rules adopted by the Public Company Accounting Oversight Board ("PCAOB").
+The committee has also discussed with the independent accountants the matters required to be discussed under the applicable rules of the Public Company Accounting Oversight Board ("PCAOB") and the Securities and Exchange Commission.
 Finally, the committee has received the written disclosures and the letter from the independent accountants required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and has discussed with the independent accountants their independence.

-In determining whether to recommend that the stockholders ratify the selection of PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as Pitney Bowes' independent accountants for 2019, management and the committee, as they have done in prior years, engaged in a review of PricewaterhouseCoopers.
-In that review, the committee considers the continued independence of PricewaterhouseCoopers, its geographic presence compared to that of Pitney Bowes, its industry knowledge, the quality of the audit and its services, the audit approach and supporting technology, any Securities and Exchange Commission actions and other legal issues as well as PCAOB inspection reports.
-Pitney Bowes management prepares an annual assessment that includes an analysis of (1) the above criteria for PricewaterhouseCoopers and the other "Big Four" accounting firms; (2) an assessment of whether firms outside of the "Big Four" should be considered; and (3) a detailed analysis of its independence.
-Based on the results of this review this year, the Committee its analysis of its independence.
-Based on the results of this review this year, the Committee concluded that PricewaterhouseCoopers is independent and that it is in the best interests of Pitney Bowes and its investors to appoint PricewaterhouseCoopers, who have been independent accountants of the company since 1934, to serve as Pitney Bowes' independent registered accounting firm for 2019.
+In determining whether to recommend that the stockholders ratify the selection of PricewaterhouseCoopers LLP ("PwC") as Pitney Bowes' independent accountants for 2020, management and the committee, as they have done in prior years, engaged in a review of PwC.
+In that review, the committee considers the current historical performance and continued independence of PwC, its geographic presence compared to that of Pitney Bowes, its industry knowledge, the quality of the audit and its services, the audit approach and supporting technology, any Securities and Exchange Commission actions and other legal issues as well as PCAOB inspection reports.
+The committee prohibits certain types of services that are otherwise permissible under SEC rules.
+Pitney Bowes management prepares an annual assessment that includes an analysis of (1) the above criteria for PwC and the other "Big Four" accounting firms; (2) cost/benefit discussion on rotating auditors; (3) the incumbent firm's tenure; (4) an assessment of whether firms outside of the "Big Four" should be considered; and (5) a detailed analysis of the PwC fees.
+In addition, PwC reviews with the committee its analysis of its independence.
+Based on the results of the review this year, the committee concluded that PwC is independent and that it is in the best interests of Pitney Bowes and its investors to appoint PwC, who have been independent accountants of the company since 1934, to serve as Pitney Bowes' independent registered accounting firm for 2020.

-Based upon the review of information received and discussions as described in this report, the committee recommended to the board of directors that the audited financial statements be included in the company's Annual Report on Form 10-K for the year ended December 31, 2018 as filed with the Securities and Exchange Commission on February 20, 2019.
+Based upon the review of information received and discussions as described in this report, the committee recommended to the board of directors that the audited financial statements be included in the company's Annual Report on Form 10-K for the year ended December 31, 2019 as filed with the Securities and Exchange Commission on February 20, 2020.